sharetribe/flex-docs/src/docs/concepts-listings/how-the-search-works/index.md

-That said, the Integration API query has fewer filtering and sorting options than the Marketplace API listing query, so for any level of complexity in your user search it is recommended to use the "users as listings" approach.
+That said, the Integration API query has fewer filtering and sorting options than the Marketplace API listing query, so for any level of complexity in your user search we recommended using the "users as listings" approach.